SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

 The original instructions were to use nvidia-docker and they are preserved as method B.
 However, the new recommended method is to setup a local environment described in method A.

-1. For either method, the first step is to install nvidia driver version 410.
-    * Follow [these instructions](https://www.tensorflow.org/install/gpu#install_cuda_with_apt), but stop after the line that says `Reboot.
-Check that GPUs are visible using the command: nvidia-smi
-`.

 #### Linux Method A: Local Config

 1. Identify the version of tensorflow you will be using and its requirements.